Ornamental grasses, including bamboo and grass-like plants such as liriope, are some of South Florida's easiest-to-grow plants.

 Most grasses are easygoing cold hardy plants that like a sunny spot, a regular drink of water, and not much else.
 Trimming is minimal, and some can be cut back to the ground in spring for a flush of new growth.

 You can use some grasses for their color, too.
-Muhly grass, pictured above, has soft pink-purple plumes.
+Muhly grass, pictured at top, has soft pink-purple plumes.
 Red fountain grass is popular for its burgundy leaves.
+White fountain grass (left) has creamy plumes.

 Versatile "grass-likes" work almost anywhere you need a low-growing, easy-care plant.
 They can set off the plants behind them, even hiding a bit of "legginess" on background shrubs.
 They also add a soft, flowing line along a garden edge, path or along a walk.